IDragnev/cpplox/README.md

 cpplox [path-to-script-file]
 ```
 - With a path, the script is loaded and executed.
 - With no argument the interpreter starts in [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) mode.
 To exit type *:q*.
 A bare expression is echoed, so `1 + 1` prints `2`; adding a semicolon makes it an ordinary statement, which prints nothing.
+End a line with `\` to continue input on the next line.

 ## The language
 ### Types